Synthetixio/synthetix/docs/contracts/Proxy.md

 In this way the main contract defining the logic can be swapped out without replacing the proxy or state contracts.
 The user only ever communicates with the proxy and need not know any implementation details.
 This architecture also allows [multiple proxies](Proxyable.md#integrationproxy) with differing interfaces to be used simultaneously for a single underlying contract, though events will be emitted only at one address.
 This feature is currently used by [`ProxyERC20`](ProxyERC20.md), which operates atop the [`Synthetix`](Synthetix.md) contract.

-There are some tradeoffs of this style.
+There are some tradeoffs to this approach.
 There is potentially a little more communication overhead for event emission, though there may be some savings available elsewhere depending on system and storage architecture and the particular application.

 At the code level, a `CALL` proxy is not entirely transparent.
 Target contracts must inherit [`Proxyable`](Proxyable.md) so that they can read the message sender which would otherwise be the proxy itself rather than the proxy's caller.
 Additionally, events are a bit different; they must be encoded within the underlying contract and then passed back to the proxy to be emitted.
 The nuts and bolts of of event emission are discussed in the [`_emit`](#_emit) section's details.